harrislabel/fti-drizzle-box/README.md

     npm run start
     ```

 6. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
-Note the command varies slightly if you're in or outside of the development console.
     ```javascript
-    // If inside the development console.
-    test

     // If outside the development console..
     truffle test
     ```